hove-io/navitia/source/log_analyzer/readme.md

 ```

-- prepare the needed python environement with `virtualenvwrapper` (see https://virtualenvwrapper.readthedocs.io/en/latest/ for installation instructions).
+- prepare the needed python environment with `virtualenvwrapper` (see https://virtualenvwrapper.readthedocs.io/en/latest/ for installation instructions).
   You can also install the python librairies listed in `requirements.txt` in your own environment

 ```